FemkeBatsleer/IBMBembix/README.md

 source code and data for manuscript

 ## Microhabitat model
-- 'Microhabitat Final Model with iterations.R': source code for the microhabitat model with INLA, including 10 iterations for cross-validation.
+- 'Microhabitat Final Model with iterations - scales.R': source code for the microhabitat model with INLA, including 10 iterations for cross-validation, and choice of scale.
 - 'Microhabitat Final Model visualisations of iterations.R': source code for making graphs of the microhabitat model.
-Datafiles needed in this script are made by 'Microhabitat Final Model with iterations.R' or given.
+Datafiles needed in this script are made by 'Microhabitat Final Model with iterations.R'.
-- MicrohabitatModel_FullData_04062020.xlsx: datafile needed
+- MicrohabitatModel_FullData_04062020.xlsx: raw datafile to start microhabitat model.
-- RegPoints_04062020.txt
+- RegPoints_04062020.txt: raw datafile of the regular points to make predictions of the model, the habitat suitability map.

 Raw GIS data (rasters: raw data - CIR (band 1 NIR, band 3 R) DEM and derived - NDVI, insolation, slope) can be found on https://drive.google.com/drive/folders/12TNHrsqpTIvBvV4oNfkj-UeUmv68ufLx?usp=sharing